rstropek/htl-mobile-computing/typescript-fundamentals/9025-form-validation/readme.md

 1. It is not absolutely necessary to use [jQuery](https://jquery.com/).
 You can also just use the browser's [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).

 1. `tsconfig.json` can be created with `tsc --init`

+## Extra Challenges

+This exercise is boring for you because you have already done quite a bit of web development?
+Why not trying to implement this example using [Vue.js](https://vuejs.org/)?
+You could also try to bundle your solution using [webpack](https://webpack.js.org/).
+Note that this extra challenge is completely optional and will not be part of any exam.